ellemayo/MagicBand/IMPROVEMENTS_SUMMARY.md

-# MagiQuest System Improvements - October 31, 2025
+# MagicBand System Improvements - October 31, 2025

 ## Overview
-This document summarizes the high-priority bug fixes and optimizations implemented to improve the MagiQuest ESP32 interactive system.
+This document summarizes the high-priority bug fixes and optimizations implemented to improve the MagicBand ESP32 interactive system.

 ## ✅ Implemented Improvements